RyanQin24/Breadboard-CPU/README.md

 **_1) ISA designing_**

-Since the hardware design/implementation is very dependent on the ISA, this is definitely my first step!
+Since the hardware design/implementation is very dependent on the ISA(Instruction Set Architecture), this is definitely my first step!

 Here are the planned 4 instructions that this CPU runs: